Starexify/PolyMixin/README.md

 ## Limitations
 Currently, there are some limitations:
-- some transformations are applied later, because mixins may load before or after the base class (meaning you should always check for PolyMixin and the original module's availability before using it)
+- Some transformations are applied later, because mixins may load before or after the base class (always check for PolyMixin and the original module’s availability before using it).
 - lack of testing in actual mods use cases, so behavior may be unpredictable